 An overlooked target group

 Two thirds of American women wear plus sizes; in Europe, it’s one in two.
 And more and more teenagers are buying plus size fashion: in the US, the number grew to 34 percent (an increase of 15 percent) between 2012 and 2015.
-They are the fashion consumers of tomorrow: “Teens are reinvigorating the plus-size market,” said Marshal Cohen, chief industry analyst at The NPD Group, Inc. “Today’s young consumers know what they want and won’t settle for less.”
-But pretty plus-size styles are hard to come by.
-Now online personal styling service Dia&Co has launched its #MoveFashionForward campaign, which aims to encourage designers to offer more plus-size creations.
+“Teens are reinvigorating the plus-size market,” said Marshal Cohen, chief industry analyst at The NPD Group, Inc. But pretty plus-size styles are hard to come by.
+Now online personal styling service Dia&Co has launched its #MoveFashionForward campaign, aiming to encourage designers to offer more plus-size creations.
 In return, the company will help them scale sizing and offer marketing support.

 www.dia.com